hashicorp/waypoint-examples/terraform/variables/README.md

 Waypoint remote runners are required to use variables with dynamic defaults.
 HCP Waypoint will walk you through installing a remote runner into your infrastructure.
 If you don't have a runner already, you can run `waypoint runner agent` in a separate terminal window.
-This runner will have access to docker on your laptop, which is where we'll be deploying.
+This runner will have access to Docker on your laptop, which is where we'll be deploying.

 #### Waypoint Terraform Configsourcer Config